How to fix a button on jeans.

 Once you have the hole made, poke through the little nail, and have the button part on the bottom.
 Make sure you are putting the buttons even with the buttonholes.

-Give it a few taps with your handy dandy hammer.
+Make sure you are working on a hard flat surface.
+Give it a few taps with your hammer.
 That's how you join the two pieces together.
 It's not hard and it just takes a few taps.